 2. Help your team organize the perfect workplace

 It's harsh but true: most remote workers don't have a home office where they can focus on their duties and work productively.
-Not only can this lead to work-life imbalance and related stress, but it may also negatively affect work motivation.
+Not only can this lead to work-life imbalance and related stress, but it may also negatively affect remote work motivation.

 Hugh Beaulac, a content strategist behind MC2 Bid4Papers, has been working remotely for the last three years.
 He believes in the power of motivation, so he recommends providing your team with handy tips on workplace organization to help them find a place for working effectively.
 When people have a well-organized workplace they pay less attention to distractions and save time, which leads to increased employee productivity and satisfaction.

 3. Choose the right remote work tools

 As working from a distance is becoming increasingly popular each year, it's no wonder that the number of available remote work tools is growing too.
 With the right tools for your employees, not only can you help your workers become more productive and efficient, but you can also boost remote work motivation by saving their time and effort spent on routine tasks.

 But when choosing the right remote work tools, keep your top management in mind.
 For instance, if you run a local business or you manage a customer service team that works, it's a great idea to find employee scheduling software for your business that helps to create and manage shifts or a software for contact centers to automate mundane tasks.

 In short, it's important to know the needs of your workforce and provide them with remote work tools that can help them work productively from anywhere.

 4. Leverage your teams work motivation with webinars